hexagontk/.github/contributing.md

 Contribution Steps
 ------------------
-1. You can check available tasks in the [Project Board] or the [Organization Board].
+1. You can check available tasks in the [Organization Board].
 Issues with the [help wanted] tag in the `Ready` column are recommended for a first time contribution.
 2. Claim an issue you want to work in with a comment, after that I can assign it to you and move it to the `Working` column.
 If you want to contribute to a non tagged (or a not existing) tasks: write a comment, and we'll discuss the scope of the feature.